adriceniza/dadangularspongebob/readme.md

 <br/>
 ### Prerequisites

+Open workbench and import the database saved on backend/spongebobClothes/database/spongebobdatabase.sql

-Open your IDE for Spring and run spring boot app.
+Open your IDE for Spring ,change the application.properties and put your mysql credentials then run spring boot app.

 To start the frontend , open the terminal when you are on the frontend/spongebobdad folder and write ng serve -o.